Reunion Island Travel Tips

 Getting a Local SIM Card in Reunion Island

-Having access to mobile data and being able to make local calls while on the road is incredibly helpful and adds great efficiency to your trip.
+Having access to mobile data and being able to make local calls while on the road is incredibly helpful and adds significant efficiency to your trip.
 If you can score an adequate roaming package from your home carrier that specifically covers Reunion Island, go for it, but just be sure it’s valid in Reunion Island (not just France).

-I personally purchased a SIM card from SFR which was open on a Sunday in St Paul.
-The card was 15€ and it came with 5€ credit for either calls or 500MB of data (you need to choose one).
-I immediately topped it with 8€ of call credit (about 30 mins of local calls) but here’s where it gets complicated.
+I personally purchased a SIM card from SFR, which was open on a Sunday in St Paul.
+The card was 15€ and came with 5€ credit for either calls or 500MB of data (you need to choose one).
+I immediately topped it with 8€ of call credit (about 30 mins of local calls), but here’s where it gets complicated.
 I could not pre-purchase additional data and had to finish the 500MB before being able to top up (from an SFR retailer).
 The credit was valid for 12 days.

-Reunion Island’s Beaches
+eunion Island’s Beaches

-Geologically speaking, Reunion Island is younger than neighboring Mauritius so it does not yet enjoy so many white-sand beaches (this process takes a few million years).
-However, with 207km of coastline, you can still bask under the sun in about 20km of sandy beaches.
-The color of the sand can be white, black or emerald, and the sea temperature never goes below 21 degrees.
-The best beaches in Reunion Island are concentrated inside the lagoon on the west coast of the island and they are mainly protected from sharks.
-Reunion Island is known as the world’s “shark attack capital” so it’s important to only swim in beaches where it is safe to enter the water.
-Reunion Island is by no means a beach holiday destination but you can still totally enjoy some beach time, just like we did during our two weeks on the island
+The best beaches in Reunion Island are concentrated inside the lagoon on the island’s west coast and are mainly protected from sharks.
+Reunion Island is known as the world’s “shark attack capital,” so it’s important to only swim in beaches where it is safe to enter the water.
+Reunion Island is by no means a beach holiday destination, but you can still totally enjoy some beach time, just like we did during our two weeks on the island

 Best beaches in Reunion Island - Plage de L’Hermitage

-Scuba Diving in Reunion Island and Other Activities
+Scuba Diving & Excursions in Reunion Island

 quote-blue